cdlib/zephir-services/cid-minting/README.md

   Finds Zephir clusters by OCNs and returns Zephir clusters infomation such as cluster IDs, number of clusters and all OCNs in each cluster.

 ### CID Inquiry (cid_inquiry)
-The cid_inquiry module has one core funciton which is to find matched Zephir Clusters by a list of OCNs :
+The cid_inquiry module has one core function which is to find matched Zephir Clusters by a list of OCNs :
 * cid_inquiry(ocns, db_conn_str, primary_db_path, cluster_db_path):
 ** Returns: a dict combining both OCLC lookup and Zephir lookup results:
 <pre>